 According to current research, "if you have continuous labor support (that is, someone who never leaves your side), you are statistically more likely to have better outcomes and your baby is more likely to have better outcomes!"

+How do I accomplish that?
 What does that continuous support look like?
 There are a variety of skills an experienced birth doula will use while helping a woman through labor.
-The list below highlights techniques and tools I use with every client.
+The list below highlights techniques and tools I use with every client, regardless of the service package they have chosen.
 I call them the Doula Care Essentials.

 Every client of mine has these features of birth support available to them